KupoKopu/TODO/README.md

 - Visual Studio Code

 extensions
-- Python (for general language support including linting)
+- Python (for general language support and integrations including linting)

+linting
+- autopep8

 INSTRUCTIONS
+- have python installed with pip (developed and tested with python 3.12.0)
+- install flask `pip install flask`
+- clone repo
+- go in to terminal at root of repo
+- run the app `flask run`
+- a browser tab to localhost that the app will be running in will show up or enter the localhost url in the command line into your browser

+DEV INSTRUCTIONS
-- you must have python installed with pip (developed and tested with python 3.12.0)
+- have python installed with pip (developed and tested with python 3.12.0)
-- go in to terminal and install flask `pip install flask`
+- install flask `pip install flask`
+- install autopep8 `pip install autopep8`
+ - project already has workspace settings for auto-formatting via autopep8
 - clone repo
 - go in to terminal at root of repo
 - run the app `flask run`